ISEL-HGU/ASTChangeAnalyzer/README.md

 * converting a source file into a language-agnostic tree format (Java, Python, c, and c++ supported)
 * compute the differences between the trees
 * visualize these differences in different abstract levels
-* storing unique change patterns for mass change data
+* storing unique change patterns for collecting mass change data

 ## Documentation